Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

 \subsection{Nested weighted automata}

 In this section we describe nested weighted automata introduced in~\cite{nested}, and closely follow the description of~\cite{nested}.
-For more details and illustration of such automata we refer the reader to~\cite{nested}.
+For more details and illustrations of such automata we refer the reader to~\cite{nested}.
 We start with an informal description.

 {\em Informal description.} A \emph{nested weighted automaton} consists of a labeled automaton over infinite words, called the \emph{master automaton}, a value function $f$ for infinite words, and a set of weighted automata over finite words, called \emph{slave automata}.
 A nested weighted automaton can be viewed as follows: given a word, we consider the run of the master automaton on the word, but the weight of each transition is determined by dynamically running slave automata; and then the value of a run is obtained using the value function $f$.
-That is, the master automaton proceeds on an input word as an usual automaton, except that before it takes a transition, it can start a slave automaton corresponding to the label of the current transition.
-The slave automaton starts at the current position of the word of the master automaton and works on some finite part of the input word.
-Once a slave automaton finishes, it returns its value to the master automaton, which treats the returned value as the weight of the current transition that is being executed.
-Note that for some transitions the master automaton might not invoke any slave automaton, and which corresponds to \emph{silent} transitions.
+That is, the master automaton proceeds on an input word as an usual automaton, except that before it takes a transition, it starts a slave automaton corresponding to the label of the current transition.
+The slave automaton starts at the current position in the word of the master automaton and works on some finite part of the input word.
+Once the slave automaton finishes, it returns its value to the master automaton, which treats the returned value as the weight of the current transition that is being executed.
+The slave automaton might immediately accept and return value $\bot$, which corresponds to \emph{silent} transitions.
 If one of slave automata rejects, the nested weighted automaton rejects.
 We define this formally as follows.